 You start to read.
-Hoyle, enters a bookshop (good man; already you like him) after his pretty dreadful week.
+The main character, Hoyle, enters a bookshop (good man; already you like him) after his pretty dreadful week.
 He selects an obscure vintage 19th Century adventure novel called After The Bloodwood Staff which has a cover of faded mustard colour and a title printed in enticing Art Nouveau font ..
 (Umm, what?) ..
-But a strange woman snatches it from his hands.
-Sybil has convinced herself that it contains a Vital Clue to a mysterious artefact.
+But a woman snatches it from his hands.
+This is Sybil who has convinced herself that it contains a Vital Clue to a mysterious artefact.
 Next thing Hoyle knows, he is travelling to a far flung land (Australia) to trudge through gum-tree-jungles alive with creepy birds (kookaburras) in search of the artefact described in the vintage novel, the Bloodwood Staff.
 It’s a bizarre journey for a soft middle-aged city dweller to set out on with someone he barely knows.
 But then again, why not?

 ‘What is this, Lord of the Rings? he thought irritably.
 Be careful what you wish for.
 You wanted an adventure?
 You wanted to do something meaningful?
 Well, here you go.‘ (Hoyle in Chapter 21).